 Conversation on Race and Entertainment Media: This annual event features figures in the entertainment industry discussing issues of concern to an increasingly diverse industry and audience.

 Inclusion@Newhouse: These regular, generally agenda-free open forums allow students—especially those from marginalized identities—to discuss their experiences and find support from peers, faculty and staff.

 Newhouse Ambassadors: Students from diverse backgrounds participate in the recruitment of undergraduate students through the Office of Admissions, and establish the Newhouse Office of Recruitment and Diversity as a support space for students.

 Multimedia Resource Library: The Newhouse faculty maintains a growing collection of media and communication-related articles, audio and video pieces on issues in diversity, equity, inclusion and accessibility.

 Margins: This group of Newhouse alumni are reaching back to the school to support students of color, LGBTQ+ students and international students.
 Currently recruiting members, Margins helps current students navigate life at Syracuse University, and connects them with strong career role models.

 Support.
 The Newhouse School has created opportunities for donors to direct their support to a number of funds designed to honor our commitment to diversity, equity and inclusion.
 Learn more about the Newhouse School’s Forever Orange DEI initiatives.

 Syracuse values diversity, is committed to inclusion and seeks to provide access for all people, including those with disabilities.
-More information about disability and accessibility at Syracuse University is available online.
+Learn more about disability and accessibility at Syracuse University.